A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Acknowledgments

 \section{Acknowledgments}

-This work is supported by National Natural Science Foundation of China (Grant No. 62372478, No. 61802444); the Research Foundation of Education Bureau of Hunan Province of China (Grant No. 22B0275, No.20B625).
+This work is supported by the National Natural Science Foundation of China (Grant No. 62372478, 62472165), the YueLuShan Center Industrial Innovation (2026YCII0126), the Research Foundation of Education Bureau of Hunan Province of China (Grant No. 22B0275), the Hunan Provincial Natural Science Foundation General Project (Grant No. 2025JJ50380), and the Hunan Provincial Natural Science Foundation Youth Project (Grant No. 2025JJ60420).